-- 1) Delinquent, non-escrowed real estate taxes - 2) Delinquent, non-escrowed homeowners insurance and flood insurance - 3) Delinquent municipal tax, water, sewer and fire use charges - 4) Delinquent condominium, homeowners association or planned unit development fees - 5) Delinquent special assessments for condominium, homeowners association or planned unit developments - 6) Delinquent ground lease or lot payments
+- 1) Delinquent, non-escrowed real estate taxes - 2) Delinquent, non-escrowed homeowners insurance and flood insurance - 3) Delinguent municipal tax, water, sewer and fire use charges - 4) Delinquent condominium, homeowners association or planned unit development fees - 5) Delinquent special assessments for condominium, homeowners association or planned unit developments - 6) Delinquent ground lease or lot payments

-4. Lien Payment Assistance Grant
+4. Non-Mortgage Payment Assistance Grant

-The Lien Payment Assistance Grant is for homeowners who are unable to make their payments going forward.
+The Non-Mortgage Payment Assistance Grant is for homeowners who are unable to make their payments going forward.
 Applicants may have an arrearage they need help curing or may be current.
 If there is an arrearage, the first disbursement will cure the arrearage.
-Applicants eligible for the Lien Payment Assistance Program must be unemployed or underemployed and unable to make their required payments.
+Applicants eligible for the Non-Mortgage Payment Assistance Program must have experienced a material reduction in income or material increase in living expenses associated with the coronavirus pandemic that has created or increased a risk of mortgage delinquency, mortgage default, foreclosure, or displacement for the applicant and an inability to make their required payments.
 A homeowner with non-escrowed taxes and insurance, for example a reverse mortgage, may qualify under this grant.